ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 Note that [increasing](/blog/supercharge-your-clickhouse-data-loads-part1#hardware-size) the number of CPU cores and the size of RAM increases the background merge throughput.

 Parts that were merged into larger parts are marked as [inactive](/docs/en/operations/system-tables/parts) and finally deleted after a [configurable](/docs/en/operations/settings/merge-tree-settings#old-parts-lifetime) number of minutes.
-Over time, this creates a tree of merged parts.
-Hence the name [Merge Tree](/docs/en/engines/table-engines/mergetree-family) table.
+Over time, this creates a tree of merged parts (hence the name [`MergeTree`](/docs/en/engines/table-engines/mergetree-family) table).

 ### Insert Parallelism